Additivemenu/spoonlee1/fullStack/javaCore/chap3_5/readme.md

 ## 1.1 Stream objects

 To communicate with the outside world, java uses stream objects.
+A stream can be defined as a sequence of data.

-+ If the data flows into a program, then the stream is called an input stream.
++ If the data flows into a program, then the stream is called an **input stream (InPutStream)**.

-+ If the data flows out of a program, then the stream is called an output stream.
++ If the data flows out of a program, then the stream is called an **output stream (OutPutStream)**.

 > The name "stream" comes because a stream represents a file as a sequence of bytes one after the other.
 These are then interpreted by the program as characters, integers, strings or such like.
 However, because streams are sequential, data structures such as trees must be "serialized" (turned into a sequence of bytes) before they can be written to a stream.